encode/django-vanilla-views/docs/api/model-views.md

 #### form_valid(self, form)

 This method will be run when a valid form submission occurs, and should return a response object.
-The default behavior is to save the updated object instance and then return a redirect response as determined by calling `.get_success_url()`.
+The default behavior is to save the updated object instance and then return a redirect response as determined by calling `get_success_url()`.

 #### form_invalid(self, form)